TrebledJ/trebledj.github.io/content/posts/ctf/hkcert23/2023-11-16-hkcert-2023-decompetition-vitamin-cpp.md

 I don't intend to cover every single possible case.
 But yes, C++ is *extremely* nuanced in this regard.
 (See also: [classes](https://cplusplus.com/doc/tutorial/classes/), [special member functions](https://cplusplus.com/doc/tutorial/classes2/), [move semantics](https://stackoverflow.com/q/3106110/10239789).)

+{% alert "success" %}
-The point is **this is all reflected at assembly level**.
-We can get a good understanding where the object is declared by *paying attention to their constructors and destructors*.
+The point is: **object scoping is all reflected at assembly level**.
+We can get a good understanding where an object is declared by *paying attention to its constructors and destructors*.

 This applies to classes, such as STL containers.
 Primitives (int, char, pointers) don't have constructors/destructors, so it’s trickier to tell where they're instantiated.
-With heavy optimisations, it’s even trickier.
+It's even trickier with heavy optimisations.
+{% endalert %}

 {% alert "info" %}
 **Exercise**: Reverse the `main` function.

-- Use the position constructors and destructors to determine the scope of various strings.
+- Use the position of constructors and destructors to determine the scope of various strings.
 - Beware backslashes in the inserted strings.

 {% details "Possible Solution" %}